BCDigSchol/coffee-code/data-prep/README.md

    - Can also use expression `value.toDate('MM-dd-yyyy').toString('yyyy-MM-dd')`

 6. Geocoding Location Data with [OpenRefine](http://openrefine.org/) & [OpenCage Geocoder API](https://opencagedata.com/)
-    - We will use a sample dataset (file: boston_police_stations_nocoord.csv)
-    - Instructions for geocoding:
    - Add column by fetching URLs based on on (address) column
    - Give your new column a name
    - Change throttle delay to 1000 milliseconds
    - Use Expression:
 `'https://api.opencagedata.com/geocode/v1/json?key=yourAPI&no_annotations=1&email=yourEmail&app=google-refine&q=' + escape(value, 'url')`
     - Extract the latitude/longitude
       - Select Edit Column ==> Add column based on this (JSON) column